dumij58/internship-tracker/docs/developer_guide.md

 ## 1) Overview and Scope

-InternSphere is a comprehensive internship tracking and application management system with three distinct user roles.
+InternHub is a comprehensive internship tracking and application management system with three distinct user roles.

 **Implemented Features:**